 #1 - Food.
-Often we lean on the types of food we are eating to give us nourishment, but actually our ability to digest what we eat is a greater determinant of our nourishment than anything else.
-Where we eat, as well as the energy or "mood" of the environment we eat in can either unlock our ability to digest and absorb nourishment from food—or not.
+Often we lean on the types of food we are eating to give us nourishment.
+However, actually our ability to digest what we eat is a greater determinant of our nourishment than anything else.
+Where we eat, as well as the energy or "mood" of the environment we eat in can either support and unlock our ability to digest and absorb nourishment from food—or not.
 Consider this: would you digest a meal more fully if eaten slowly in a quiet park, or gobbled down at a table with people shouting at each other?
 In a room filled with relaxing music or construction noise?
 By praying over it, or cursing over it?
 Where and how we eat our food, is key in its ability to deeply nourish us.
 Choose with Self-honor.

 #3 - Activities.
 Very simply, moving our bodies supports the flow of energy.
-Little to no physical activity causes a slow down effect that can make us feel lethargic.
+Little to no physical activity causes a slow down effect that can make us feel even more lethargic.
 The more we sit, the more we want to sit.
 It's a slippery slope.
 Nourishing activities bring energy in, rather than drain it, just as a 30 minute gentle walk will leave one feeling better than 30 minutes of sitting in front of the TV.
 You can play an instrument, play a sport with a friend or spouse, plant a garden or build something.
 Sometimes, even cleaning or organizing a drawer, a closet or a room can brings uplifting feelings.
 These are all nourishing Self-honoring choices.

 I hope this information was helpful to you in this week's blog on The Art of Nourishment.
 All the copyrighted information shared here comes from my book, It's Time For A YOU-Turn.
 I hope you enjoyed it and I look forward to connecting again next week!

-Always for YOU®,
+Always for YOU,

 Karen Palaszek, Founder, Quiet Mountain Wellness